JulienNathanael/playing-with-public-data/COVID19/README.md

 ## Prerequisites
 - python3
-- Install plotly and pandas:
+- Install plotly, pandas and jupyter:
- > python3 -m pip install plotly pandas
+ > python3 -m pip install pandas jupyter plotly>=4.8

 ## Get COVID19 raw data: https://github.com/CSSEGISandData/COVID-19
 Go to a folder where you would like to save COVID19 data and clone the repo containing it: